jpdoyle/doing/README.md

 That's it!
 Your doing.txt file will look somethign like this:

+    $ cat $DOING_FILE
     Something Productive:1388345856:1388349524

 New sessions get added onto the end of this file.

-Soon, you will be able to do cool things to display information from this file like totalling time spent on different tasks, but right now this is it.
+After you have done some things, you can look at how much time you've spent on a specific task:

+    $ doing -l reddit
+    04:48:12 spent on 'reddit'

+Or on all tasks:

+    $ doing -l
+    reading: 02:14:46
+    youtube: 05:55:47
+    reddit: 04:48:12
+    coding: 03:00:05

+Now stop focusing so much on *how* you're doing, and just do!